Skip to content

 • aggregator_mode

-• allowed values: standalone, proxy
+• Optional values: standalone, proxy

-• defaults to proxy when empty
+• Defaults to proxy if empty.

 • aggregator_endpoint